Will Kinder Morgan Inc. (KMI) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 5.60% gain in the last 1 month and extending the period to 3 months gives it a -1.94%, and is 3.81% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.48% over the week and 1.65% over the month.
+The stock witnessed a 0.42% gain in the last 1 month and extending the period to 3 months gives it a -4.46%, and is -1.63% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.45% over the week and 1.60% over the month.

 Kinder Morgan Inc. (KMI) Analyst Forecasts